Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

-The peak maximum principal strain (PMPS) at a point over the course of the simulation enables high-strain region comparison between two models by removing the consideration of the time of peak strain.
-The PMPS distribution shows that the lissencephalic model experienced high strains near the outer surface of the brain and the gyrencephalic model near the ventricles and deeper regions of the brain in addition to the outer cortical surface (Figure \ref{fig:rep_sub}c).
+Overall, the lissencephalic model experienced high strains near the outer surface of the brain, whereas the gyrencephalic model experienced its highest strains near the ventricles and deeper regions of the brain in addition to the outer cortical surface (Figure \ref{fig:rep_sub}c), causing the time to peak MPS95 to be lower in the lissencephalic model ($t_L=10$ms) than in the gyrencephalic model ($t_G=12$ms).
 The CSDM15, which is the region above an injury threshold, shows a similar trend in the damaged regions (Figure \ref{fig:rep_sub}d).
+The spatial CSDM15 distribution has a higher DICE similarity coefficient of 0.67 between the models.